B2.6 Multiply and divide fractions by fractions, as well as by whole numbers and mixed numbers, in various contexts.

 I have already mentioned the possibility of having an Olympics this year at school.
 Obviously, in order for this to happen, we need to plan for it.
 What do you think we need to consider in order to organize this day?

-Record some of the students' suggestions (for example, date, location, number of teams, participants, events, operation, supervisors and equipment).
+Record some of the students' suggestions (for example, date, location, number of teams, participants, events, supervisors and equipment).

 Note: The purpose of this step is to get students interested in actively participating in the learning situation.
 In the next step, students will be introduced to a circuit diagram.